TheSnekySnek/Polydex/README.md

 # Polydex

-Polydex is search engine that lets you look for files on your computer and on various external sites like Dropbox, Google Drive, One Cloud or even GitHub
+Polydex is a search engine that lets you look for files on your computer and on various external sites like Dropbox, Google Drive, One Cloud or even GitHub

 ## Installation